How to Clean Your Car Windscreen for Sparkling Results: 5 Simple Steps

 Keeping your car windscreen clean is essential from a safety point of view.
 Dirt, streaks and smears can hinder the driver’s vision so be sure to make it a priority.
 Plus, clean, sparkling windows will make your car look great.
 There are a few simple steps to follow to ensure the result is effective.

-Start by cleaning the outside of the windscreen first.
+As we’ve mentioned above, you should start by cleaning the outside of the windscreen first.

 If there is a lot of dirt, wash it with water and a soft brush.
 Telescopic squeegees with a sponge attached are available and this could be particularly useful if you are not tall enough to reach every part of your windscreen.
 Gently lift the wiper blades to get a nice even clean, and use this as an opportunity to check them over – they can be cleaned by rubbing them carefully with alcohol, mineral spirits, or baking soda and water if they are especially grimy.